 Improving the walking environment, providing traffic calming and reducing speeds can all contribute to increased accessibility.
 Furthermore, urban realm improvements such as providing adequate lighting, using high quality materials in footway construction and minimising visual and physical obstructions from unnecessary or inappropriately placed street furniture can reduce risk for pedestrians.
 Improving pedestrian and cycling provision is discussed previously.
-See also ERSO text on Roads, Speeding and Pedestrians and Cyclists.
+See also ERSO web texts on Roads, Speed and Speed Management and Pedestrians and Cyclists.